 – The solid timber leg seems to have taken root

-– The circular table top- matt powder-coated black or bronze, or lacquered in copper, accentuates the room
+– The circular table top- matt powder-coated black or bronze, lacquered in copper or covered in leather, accentuates the room

 “It was a bit of a struggle until we had the trunk sorted.
 Dozens of tests in the climate chamber, and then finally a brilliant solution which is as simple as it is ingenious.”